ASPIRE Family Literacy

 ASPIRE (Achieving Success through Parental Involvement, Reading and Education) breaks the cycle of illiteracy and poverty within families by providing comprehensive, integrated literacy services for the entire family.

 ASPIRE raises literacy levels of adults and children while increasing parents’ ability and confidence in supporting their children’s literacy needs at home and in school.
 School district performance data indicate that ASPIRE children academically outperform their peers even years after having left the program.

-ASPIRE families have children 0-7 years old, parents in need of ESL and/or GED classes, and live in north Austin (78758), or northeast Austin (78752/78723).
-Services are provided on Andrews and Lucy Read campuses.
+ASPIRE families have children 0-7 years old, parents in need of ESL and/or GED classes, and live in southeast Austin.
+Services are provided at our location behind Travis High School, as well as during monthly home visits.
 ASPIRE serves approximately 100 families per year.

 In their own words

 "I feel privileged to be a part of this program, and almost all of my goals have been accomplished.
 In the course of the year I’ve learned many things, for example the importance of reading to my children… In the ASPIRE program, I’m inspired to excel and to believe in myself.
 I have what it takes; I only need the right tools, and it seems I have found them."
 Maria Tello, ASPIRE parent, GED earner

 126 families with children (birth-2nd grade) received services (including community parenting groups), reaching 126 adults and 152 children.
 On average adults had a 8th grade education level upon enrollment.